 To connect to the USB drive from remote computers with a web browser, use the router's Internet port IP address.
 If you are using Dynamic DNS, you can type the DNS name, rather than the IP address.
-You can view the router's Internet IP address from the dashboard on the Basic Home screen or the Advanced Home screen ftp://10.1.65.4
+You can view the router's Internet IP address from the dashboard on the Basic Home screen or the Advanced Home screen.

-Access the Router's USB Drive Remotely Using FTP
+Access the Router USB Drive Remotely Using FTP

-- > To connect to the router's USB drive using a web browser: - 1.
-Connect to the router by typing ftp:// and the Internet port IP address in the address field of Internet Explorer or Netscape Navigator, for example:
+To connect to the router's USB drive using a web browser:

+1. Connect to the router by typing ftp:// and the Internet port IP address in the address field of Internet Explorer or Netscape Navigator, for example: